Closed-loop field development with multipoint geostatistics and statistical performance assessment: Introduction

 Closed-loop field development (CLFD) optimization, introduced by \citet{shirangi:15b}, is a comprehensive reservoir management framework.
 In the optimization step of CLFD, the number, type, location and controls of new wells (together with controls of the existing wells) are optimized.
 The model calibration step of CLFD involves integration/assimilation of new spatial data (hard data from new wells) and temporal data (production data from existing wells).
 The impact of CLFD research is significant as drilling new wells is one of the most expensive parts of reservoir operations.
 In \citet{shirangi:15b}, the CLFD framework is presented with two-point geostatistical models.
 In recent years, however, there has been significant research on multipoint geostatistics (MPS) which is able to model complex geological features such as channels and deltaic fans.

-In this work, a closed-loop field development methodology is developed for reservoir models described by multipoint geostatistics.
+In this work, a closed-loop field development framework is developed and applied for reservoir models described by multipoint geostatistics.
 A two-step model calibration procedure is presented where we employ an efficient geostatistical algorithm to integrate spatial data, and a recent model calibration algorithm for integration of temporal data (production history).
-A statistical procedure is then presented and applied to assess the performance of this closed-loop optimization method.
+A statistical assessment procedure is then presented for performance evaluation of this closed-loop framework.
 In this assessment, the project outcome (true NPV) is treated as a random variable and the improvement in true NPV is investigated after each CLFD step.

 Before the introduction of CLFD framework, most of the reservoir optimization research has focused on developing improved approaches for optimal operation of existing wells, referred to as closed-loop reservoir management (CLRM).
 Compared to CLFD, CLRM does not involve drilling new wells.
 In optimization step of CLRM, referred to as production optimization or well control optimization, continuous operational settings of existing wells are optimized.
 The model calibration of CLRM only includes new temporal data, and integration of new spatial data is not typically considered.
-CLRM has been investigated extensively (see, e.g., \citet{jansen:09}).
-Most papers on CLRM investigated the application of particular history matching and optimization approaches for water-flooding operations \citep{aitokhuehi:05,sarma:06a,chen:09ens}.
+CLRM has been investigated extensively (see, e.g., \citet{jansen:09,jansen:05}).
+Most papers on CLRM investigated the application of particular model calibration and optimization approaches for water-flooding operations (e.g., \citet{aitokhuehi:05,chen:09ens}).
 CLRM has also been applied to SAGD operations \citep{regtien:10}, and for the management of geological carbon storage operations \citep{cameron:14}.
+It's worth mentioning that \citet{jansen:05,jansen:09} envisioned the use of optimal position of sidetracks or infill wells in closed-loop optimization, which is now performed in CLFD.